 and Former Chief Executive Officer

 Learn more about Jim in our Searchlight profile

-Jim Flynn joined Pearson Partners' Advisory Board in 2011, and is the chief executive officer of Wingstop Restaurants, Inc. Previously Jim was president of Trident Management Consulting Corporation, specializing in retail and restaurant clients.
+Jim Flynn joined Pearson Partners' Advisory Board in 2011, and is the executive chairman of the board and former chief executive officer of Wingstop Restaurants, Inc. Previously Jim was president of Trident Management Consulting Corporation, specializing in retail and restaurant clients.
 Prior to Trident, Jim was president of Al Copeland Enterprises, the parent company of Popeyes Famous Fried Chicken and Biscuits and Church's Chicken, and was with Phillips-Smith Specialty Group, a venture capital firm, where he identified investment opportunities, served as chief executive officer of Hearing Masters, a portfolio market test company, and worked on several troubled portfolio companies.
 Earlier in his career Jim was with McKinsey and Company.

 - and -

 Sanjay Joshi joined Pearson Partners' Board of Directors in 2010 and has served on the firm's Advisory Board since 2009.
 He is managing principal of ZS Associates, a global management consulting firm specializing in sales and marketing consulting, capability building, and outsourcing.
 Previously, Sanjay was president of Meadow Capital, an investment and advisory firm focused on accelerating the growth of small and midsized firms, and managing director of Bainbridge Capital.